gbolmier/newspaper-crawler/README.md

 This repository hosts a French newspaper crawler based on [`Scrapy`](http://scrapy.org/) framework.

-The web crawler is autonomous as after being launched, it crawls target sources every hours for new articles (time step parameter is tunable).
-Each scraped article is stored in a `json` file and optionally in a `sqlite` database.
+The web crawler crawls the target sources every hours for new articles (time step parameter can be tuned).
+Scraped articles are stored individually in `json` files and optionally in a `sqlite` database.

 Stored article example: